tolgakurt/eagle-parts-library/README.md

 ## EAGLE settings
 Trace width: 0.4mm
-Pads should preferably be circular with a diameter of at least 2.5mm
+Pads should preferably be circular with a diameter of at least 2.5mm and preferably 3.0mm for easy soldering.
 Drill diameters should preferably be 0.1mm more than the lead diameter of the physical parts.
+However, 0.9mm can be used for most of the parts, even if the lead diameter is 0.5, to avoid tool change.

 ## EAGLE pcb-gcode settings
 Spot drill holes: -0.2mm